Borderline Personality Disorder: What You Need to Know

 Note that medication treatment alone often doesn’t work effectively.
 It doesn’t address negative behavior or thinking patterns.
 It should be used in conjunction with talk therapy.

-Psychotherapy is the fundamental treatment approach for dealing with borderline personality disorder.
 People with BPD may experience intense emotions and impulsiveness lifelong.
 However, those who undergo therapy often show improvements from the 1st year and successfully stabilize their relationships by their 30s-40s.

 Dialectical behavior therapy (DBT)